Brunch & Batter

 Home » Recipes » Pancakes, Waffles and French Toast

-With their deep pillowy pockets and perfectly spiced batter, these Belgian-style pumpkin spice waffles are what you need to make for breakfast all season long.
+With their deep pillow-like pockets and perfectly spiced batter, these Belgian-style Pumpkin Spice Waffles are what you need to make for breakfast all season long.
 Buttermilk and whipped egg whites keep these pumpkin waffles nice and fluffy, while still maintaining their crispy exterior.
 Sold yet?
 Ok- I'll meet you at the waffle maker.

 Jump to: